Name Strings

 - Result Type must be an OpTypeUntypedPointerKHR.
 Its Storage Class operand must be the same Storage Class as Base.

 - a Base Type operand.
-It must be a non-pointer type-declaration instruction.
+It must be a type-declaration instruction.
+If Base is required to be accessed with explicitly laid out types, then Base Type must also be explicitly laid out.

 - Element is used to generate an OpUntypedAccessChainKHR Base.